Skip to main content

 We are not building surveillance.

-If you’re looking for productivity scoring, employee monitoring, or sentiment dashboards, we’re not the right tool.
+If you’re looking for productivity scoring, employee monitoring, or per-person sentiment dashboards, we’re not the right tool.
 We’re proud of that.